The obligation to notify claims AND potential claims (circumstances) can be quite demanding.

 The onus is on you to ensure that all such matters are notified in line with your policy terms and conditions.
 It is important that the policy terms and conditions are fully complied with when a claim or potential claim occurs, to avoid problems with policy coverage.

-We appreciate that not everyone is fully familiar with the terms and conditions of their PI policy and so this Claims Guide is designed to provide some assistance.
+We appreciate that not everyone is fully familiar with the terms and conditions of their PI policy, so this Claims Guide is designed to provide some assistance.

 We recommend that it is circulated to Partners, Directors and Senior Managers for general awareness and risk management purposes.